How is Zeffy free?

 A 501c6 nonprofit organization is created by individuals with common business interests.
 The organization represents business interests rather than the public at large.

 They typically include real estate boards, chambers of commerce, and business leagues.
-Contributions are eligible to be tax deductible.
+Contributions are eligible to be tax deductible as business expenses for members (though not as charitable donations).

 501(c)(6) organizations' core purpose is to promote the common business interest of a larger group, usually business leagues, and improve their company processes.
 The organization cannot engage in any commercial transaction for profit.